pietrobernard/jetson-nano-stuff/README.md

 <b>⚠️Warning⚠️</b>

-In order to build cuDF you're going to need a 10 GB swap file/partition.
+In order to build cuDF you're going to need a 8 GB swap file/partition.
 If you are using a 32 GB card, there won't be enough space at this point.
 So, clone the card onto a 64 GB one and create a swap partition in the 32 GB unallocated space and then put the 64 GB card in the board.
 At this point you can build cuDF.
 When you're done building cuDF, clone the 32 GB partition back on the old 32 GB card.

-Export this variable:
+Export this variable and also write it to the `.bashrc` file:
 ```bash
 export CUDF_HOME=/your/path/to/cudf/download
 ```